kyle-foral/c0323-code-solutions/es6-destructuring/es6-destructuring-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is destructuring, conceptually?
+  Breaking down a structure and taking the individual values.

-- What is the syntax for `Object` destructuring?
+- What is the syntax for `Object` destructuring? const { propertyName: variable } = object

-- What is the syntax for `Array` destructuring?
+- What is the syntax for `Array` destructuring? const [properyName: varible ] = object
 - How can you tell the difference between destructuring and creating `Object`/`Array` literals?
+  By the surronding parentheses

 ## Notes